-Limmen National Park is a recently gazetted area that preserves beautfiul savannah country at the base of Arnhem Land.
+Limmen National Park preserves beautfiul savannah country at the base of Arnhem Land.
 Highlights are riverside campsites and fantastic ‘lost city’ sandstone hills.

 Limmen National Park sits on the edge of the Gulf Country, between Roper Bar and Cape Crawford and is accessed via a well-graded gravel road, with side tracks to camping areas and fishing spots.
 However, roads may be closed due to flooding from November until May.

 The turnoff from the Stuart Highway is 10km south of Mataranka.
 A southern approach is possible, via Cape Crawford, which is 418km north of Barkly Homestead on the Barkly Highway and 300km east of Daly Waters on the Stuart Highway.

 After fuelling up at the Roper Bar Store or at Cape Crawford it’s a relatively easy drive to most of the locations en route.
 An exception is the key-access drive to the Western Lost City rock formations, at the end of a 4km 4WD track that requires high ground clearance.

 There’s a locked gate on this track and the key must be obtained from the Nathan River Ranger Station.
 It’s advisable to phone in advance of key collection, because the Station isn’t always attended.

 In the northern sections of the Park fishing is the main pursuit and there are ramps at Towns River, Limmen Bight Fishing Camp and Tomato Island.

 Changes at Munbililla (Tomato Island) on the Limmen National Park side of the Roper River improved hygiene and firewood supply issues, thanks to a $1.5 million upgrade.